Mailchimp Transactional Email To Mailtrap:

 API Libraries

-At the moment there are five libraries available at Mailtrap.
+At the moment, nine libraries are available at Mailtrap.

 Programming Language | Mailtrap | Mailchimp Transactional Email |

-NodeJS | NodeJS SDK | NodeJS |
+Node.js | Node.js SDK | NodeJS |

 Ruby | Ruby SDK | Ruby |